Table of Contents

 Mixer stream Feature – Interactive button commands

-One of the coolest features of the Mixer Platform are these little button commands that you can set to redeem sparks.
+One of the coolest features of the Mixer Platform is these little button commands that you can set to redeem sparks.

 You can set these buttons to play a sound, Show a video w/ sound, do some text overlays, and much, much more.
 Just remember to ensure a high degree of contrast between the text and background elements to ensure your audience can clearly read what it is they are redeeming.
 We’ve seen far too many buttons where we could not read anything on the button.